-1. Back and forth correspondence
+1. Back--and-Forth Correspondence

-The response to the complaint will almost always be sent to the complainant for written reply and comment.
-Therefore, personal insults and sarcastic comments directed toward the complainant makes the process more difficult for the respondent.
+A copy of the response to the complaint will almost always be sent by ODC to the complainant for written reply and comment.
+Therefore, personal insults and sarcastic comments directed toward the complainant make the process more difficult for the respondent.

-The complainant's reply to your response will usually be sent to you for further comment.
+A copy of the complainant's reply to your response (to the original complaint) will usually be sent to you for further comment.
 Many of ODC's investigations begin in this manner so that complaints which can be resolved will be resolved quickly.
-This process tends to flesh out the important issues and the position of each party.
-In many instances, the back and forth correspondence of the Respondent and complainant will resolve the issues and the complaint may be dismissed.
+This process tends to flesh out the important issues and the position(s) of each party.
+In many instances, the back-and-forth correspondence of the Respondent and complainant will resolve the issues and the complaint may be dismissed.